-This is a slice of dry-cured hot Italian sausage, dripping in a marshmallow cream sauce.
-Sweet, spicy, salty, chewy, sticky…a surprisingly delicious experience.
-Made by North Denver Sausage Company.
+A slice of dry-cured hot Italian sausage, dripping in a marshmallow cream sauce.
+Sweet, spicy, salty, chewy, sticky…a surprisingly delicious appetizer experience.
+Made by Paisano Sausage, a North Denver Sausage Company.

 How much do you know about REAL dry-cured sausage?
 For one, it’s famously difficult to make, one salumiere called it “the pinnacle of the art of meat” And it’s increasingly hard to find.
 A field trip this past weekend to North Denver Sausage left me “encased” in new knowledge about an old fashioned process.
 Let’s take a look.

 A group of us were invited to a sausage and wine tasting.
 Our host was Katherine Laurienti, owner and President of Paisano Sausage and North Denver Sausage companies.
 This is a photo of Katherine addressing our group.